 What Council is doing

-For some Council activities, climate change mitigation and adaptation have been part of how we work for quite some time.
+Climate change mitigation and adaptation have been part of many Council activities for quite some time.
 For other activities, we're just starting to think about what we must do.
 There is much more for all of us to do.

 We're proud of our climate change efforts but understand it can be difficult to get a clear picture of the work Council has been doing (and has planned) to reduce our carbon footprint and prepare Kāpiti for climate change.